 Even though I was a new parent, I had this intuition that something wasn’t right with my baby girl.
 Ryla’s head seemed too big for her body when I compared her to other babies.
 She also developed “café au lait” spots on her body which I assumed were just birthmarks but were actually a sign of an underlying condition.
-At six months old, Ryla was diagnosed with neurobromatosis, a rare genetic disorder that typically causes benign, slow-growing tumours on nerve tissue.
+At six months old, Ryla was diagnosed with neurofibromatosis, a rare genetic disorder that typically causes benign, slow-growing tumours on nerve tissue.

 At ten months old, I noticed Ryla’s eye wasn’t tracking correctly.
 Our pediatrician didn’t see anything unusual, but he knew we needed to monitor Ryla closely because of her diagnosis, so he referred her to a pediatric ophthalmologist.
 Ryla’s condition changed quickly over the next month, and we ended up at SickKids before we even got to the appointment.